I didn't start out as a consultant. I started inside organizations, embedded in the messy reality of trying to make good ideas work.

 I bring structure, not rigidity.
 The frameworks I use (PROSCI, Kotter, CliftonStrengths, the Bay Architecture Assessment) are proven and well-researched.
 But I adapt them to fit your organization, your culture, and your constraints.
 I've never run the same engagement twice, because no two organizations are the same.
 If a framework doesn't serve the people in the room, I'll say so.

 I build your capacity, not your dependency.
 The goal of every engagement is for your organization to be stronger after I leave than it was when I arrived.
-I train your managers to lead the work forward.
+I train your managers to carry it forward.
 I build frameworks your team can use without me.
 I'm not interested in creating a consulting relationship that goes on forever.
-I'm interested in doing the work well enough that you don't need me anymore.
+I'm interested in doing it well enough that you don't need me anymore.

 I find peace and connection by journeying through the natural world: extended canoe trips on wild fresh waterways, long hiking trips through mountains and canyons, nights spent under the stars on coastal islands.
 I sailed across the Atlantic, along the Australian coastline, and through Southeast Asia as a teenager.
 I sea kayaked the full length of the Baja Peninsula with a friend in my twenties.
 I hiked, climbed, and backcountry skied in the Rockies in my thirties.
 Nowadays I explore the woods, trails, and waters of Maine and Australia, and travel to new places whenever I can.